Falagard/centauri-game-engine/README.md

 If this disappears from the Internet for whatever reason, you can get the source here https://github.com/ncannasse/castle and follow the instructions to build it.
 If github goes offline, we have bigger problems to worry about.

-Then also install the CastleDB Haxe library using haxelib:

-`haxelib install castle 1.6.1`

 # Install Visual Studio Code and Extensions

 Visual Studio Code is what we're going to use to write game code in Haxe.
 (We installed Visual Studio Express just to compile Lime)